-The Kids’ Association for Mindfulness in Education (KAME) is a place where youth can come together to mindfully do good in the world.
+The Kids’ Association for Mindfulness in Education (KAME) is a place where youth can come together to mindfully do good in the world and help get these programs into schools across the country.
 Practicing mindfulness means different things to different people.
 For some, it is about cleaning the environment, and for some it is about anti-bullying.
-It is always about paying attention to the present moment, and living with kindness.
+It is always about paying attention to the present moment, and living with kindness towards ourselves and others.

 The statistics for the number of tweens and teens suffering from anxiety, depression, anger, bullying, suicide, and homicide have risen greatly in the past few years, and some kids may think there is nothing they can do about it.
 But there is.
 Mindfulness practice can help kids learn better ways to cope with emotions and deal with stress as they grow up.
 Young people who practice mindfulness will be happier teenagers and more peaceful adults.

 I created KAME so that tweens and teens can share their voices about current events and mindfully making this world a better place.
 We can make a positive difference, if we all come together, help each other navigate through middle school and high school, and support each other in our events, articles, or interviews, sharing any information that we have, to get this message about the benefits of mindfulness out to as many kids, parents, teachers, and health care practitioners as we can.